COVID-19 Resources & Grants

 - If mediation fails, provide legal resources via Metro Fair Housing Counsel's Legal Assistance Program to include emergency eviction intervention court.

-If you feel that your rights have been violated in a housing-related transaction call (405)232-3247, leave a detailed message about your housing complaint and allow Metropolitan Fair Housing Council to return your call as soon as possible, as they are working remotely at this time.
+If you feel that your rights have been violated in a housing-related transaction, please contact 405-232-3247, leave a detailed message about your housing complaint and allow Metropolitan Fair Housing Council to return your call as soon as possible.
 You can visit their website to find out more about the programs and services available here or visit their location at 312 NE 28th St, Oklahoma City, OK 73105 (Suite #112)

-The Regional Food Bank's Food & Resource center in Moore, located at 2635 N. Shields in Moore, serves clients in south Oklahoma City, Moore and Norman.
+The Regional Food Bank's Food & Resource center in Moore serves clients in south Oklahoma City, Moore and Norman.

 A program of the Regional Food Bank of Oklahoma, the Food & Resource Center in Moore was established in 2013 and is a client-choice pantry that allows clients to select their own food, rather than receiving a pre-packed or standard bag of groceries.
 The Food & Resource Center in Moore is one of 14 Food & Resource Centers in central and western Oklahoma.
 These sites provide greater access to fresh fruits and vegetables, are open longer hours and provide access to additional resources that address the issue of food insecurity.